PUT-RecSys-Research/qpera-thesis/README.md

   author={Zhang, Liang and Wu, Tao and Xie, Xing and Argyriou, Andreas and González-Fierro, Miguel and Lian, Jianxun}, booktitle={Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery \& Data Mining}, pages={2788--2789}, year={2019}
 }

-@article{xian2019reinforcement,
-  title={Reinforcement knowledge graph reasoning for explainable recommendation}, author={Xian, Yikun and Fu, Zuohui and Muthukrishnan, S and De Melo, Gerard and Zhang, Yongfeng}, journal={Proceedings of the 42nd international ACM SIGIR conference on research and development in information retrieval}, year={2019}
-}
 ```